NCAR/DART/models/clm/tutorial/README.rst

 ---------------------

-CLM is continually being updated by the model developer and user community consisting of both NCAR and University scientists and researchers.
+CLM is continually being updated by the model developer and user community consisting of both NCAR and university scientists and researchers.
 In contrast, DART is maintained by a relatively small group that supports numerous earth system models (20+) including CLM.
 Therefore the DART team focuses on only supporting official released versions of CLM.
 This documentation